 James Banks III

-Imposing physical presence in the middle, proved to be an excellent rim protector and rebounder for the Jackets … Has a wingspan of 7 feet, 5.35 inches and a standing reach of 9 feet, 3.5 inches … Joined the Georgia Tech program in the summer of 2018 after playing two seasons at Texas … Received approval from the NCAA on November 13 granting him immediate eligibility … In 46 total games at Texas, Banks averaged 1.7 points, 2.3 rebounds and 1.1 blocks in 10.7 minutes per game, and surpassed all of his statistical totals in just 23 games last season at Georgia Tech … Wore No. 00 as a sophomore for Texas, No. 4 as a freshman.
+Imposing physical presence in the middle, proved to be an excellent rim protector and rebounder for the Jackets … Was voted to the ACC’s All-Defensive team in 2019 and again in 2020 … finished his Tech career No. 8 in career blocked shots, swatting 154 over two seasons … Has a wingspan of 7 feet, 5.35 inches and a standing reach of 9 feet, 3.5 inches … Joined the Georgia Tech program in the summer of 2018 after playing two seasons at Texas … Received approval from the NCAA on November 13 granting him immediate eligibility … In 46 total games at Texas, Banks averaged 1.7 points, 2.3 rebounds and 1.1 blocks in 10.7 minutes per game, and surpassed all of his statistical totals in just 23 games last season at Georgia Tech … Wore No. 00 as a sophomore for Texas, No. 4 as a freshman … Enrolled in history, technology and society at Tech.

 2018-19 (junior at Georgia Tech)